uk-gov-mirror/ONSdigital.dp-search-reindex-api/README.md

 * Set up dependencies locally as follows:

-In dp-compose run `docker-compose up -d` to run MongoDB on port 27017
+In dp-compose repo run `docker-compose up -d` to run MongoDB on port 27017.

-In any directory run `vault server -dev` as Zebedee has a dependency on Vault
+NB.
+The above command will also run Site Wide ElasticSearch, on port 11200, which is required by the Search API.

+Run `vault server -dev` (this is required by Zebedee)

-In the zebedee directory run `./run.sh` to run Zebedee
+In the zebedee repo run `./run.sh` to run Zebedee

+In the dp-search-api repo set the ELASTIC_SEARCH_URL environment variable as follows (to use the Site Wide ElasticSearch):

+`export ELASTIC_SEARCH_URL="http://localhost:11200"`

+Also in the dp-search-api repo run `make debug`

+Make sure that you have a valid local SERVICE_AUTH_TOKEN environment variable value;
+if not then set one up by following these instructions: https://github.com/ONSdigital/zebedee

-* Then in the dp-search-reindex-api run `make debug`
+* Then in the dp-search-reindex-api repo run `make debug`

 ### Dependencies

 * Requires MongoDB running on port 27017
 * Requires Zebedee running on port 8082
+* Requires Search API running on port 23900
 * No further dependencies other than those defined in `go.mod`

 ### Configuration